Logo

 The No. 4 seed also gets a bye to the quarterfinal, so essentially, the highest-ranked team that doesn't win its group will avoid the qualifying round.

-Finland would have a higher group position than Sweden if they beat Italy in regulation.
+Team Finland has a higher group position than Sweden after beating Italy in regulation.
 It's pretty likely that they would be tied in points with teams in other groups, so goal differential will be the tiebreaker in that scenario.
+They're now at plus-10 after that blowout win on Saturday.

-As for teams in other groups, they now know that at least one of Finland or Sweden will be in the qualfying round.
+As for teams in other groups, they now know that Sweden will be in the qualifying round.
 And for Canada, which clinched Group A already, and the United States, which will likely clinch Group C, they could end up facing Sweden in the quarterfinals.

 For action-packed issues, access to the entire magazine archive and a free issue, subscribe to The Hockey News at THN.com/free.
 Get the latest news and trending stories by subscribing to our newsletter here.
 And share your thoughts by commenting below the article on THN.com or creating your own post in our community forum.